swenson/screenrun/README.md

 * **BUG**: Only MacOS is supported.
 Every operating system has a different protocol, and so far I have only done the work to support MacOS with screen 4.4+
 * **BUG**: Emojis (and probably Unicode in general) are lost in one of the terminal emulation layers.
-* **NOTICE**: Obviously, this exports your screen session to the entire world (read-only).
+* **NOTE**: Obviously, this exports your screen session to the entire world (read-only).
 The server is SSL-enabled and the id generated should be unguessable.
+* **NOTE**: The web terminal is fixed to 132x50. screen does not support resolution negotiation for multi-attach mode very well, so it's probably best if your screen session has resolution lower than or equal to 132x50.
+(Smaller is fine &mdash; it will just show a dashed border).

 ## Install

 ```
-go install github.com/swenson/screenrun
+go get github.com/swenson/screenrun
 ```

 ## Usage